-The results showed that all participants initially reported difficulties with time management and moderate to high levels of procrastination.
-After using the tool, the majority experienced improvements, including increased productivity and a reduction in procrastination behaviours.
-They also reported greater awareness of their study habits and better organisation of their tasks.
-However, some participants found it challenging to consistently adhere to the fixed timing of work and break intervals.
+The results showed that most students experienced improved productivity and a reduction in procrastination.
+They also reported greater awareness of their study habits and better organisation of their work.
+However, some participants found it challenging to consistently follow the fixed timing of work and break intervals.

 References: